 86% of shoppers are willing to pay a premium for a customized experience.–Infosys

-Amazon competes on price, and yet 9 out of 10 shoppers prefer a customized experience: one based less around reactive recommendations; more on listening to the customer first.
+Amazon competes on price, and yet 9 out of 10 shoppers prefer a personalized online shopping experience: one based less around reactive recommendations; more on listening to the customer first.

 Take NHS Inc., the world’s premier skateboard distributing company.
 Through their industry-first skateboard builder, skaters are privy to 1,000,000+ possible configurations from 200+ U.S. skateboard brands—all to build a board as unique as its owner.